Compass/compass/doc-src/content/help/tutorials/spriting/customization-options.markdown

   included in each sprite's CSS output.
 Can be `true` or `false`.
 Defaults to `false`.
 * `$<map>-sprite-base-class` -- The base class for these sprites.
 Defaults to `.<map>-sprite`.
   E.g. `$icon-sprite-base-class: ".action-icon"`
 * `$<map>-clean-up` -- Whether or not to removed the old sprite file when a new one is created.
 Defaults to true
+* `$<map>-class-separator` -- If you set this to an underscore (`"_"`)
+  then all the generated selectors for this sprite will use underscores instead dashes.
+To change this value for all sprites, set `$default-sprite-separator` to an underscore.

 ### Options per Sprite